Keeper-Security/keeper-sdk-examples/AzureAdminAutoApprove/README.md

  It uses [Keeper SDK .Net](https://github.com/Keeper-Security/keeper-sdk-dotnet-private) to work with Keeper.

- Approval can be triggered by
+ Approval can be started by

  * timer (Timer Trigger)
  * web-hook  (HTTP Trigger)